curtsinger-lab/riker/tests/README.md

 ### Directly running a single test

 You can directly run a single test using `cram`.
 This is useful whenever you want to check for specific functionality, e.g., to check that you have fixed a failing test case.
-Using our example test case above, `01-sh-Dodofile.t`:
+Using our example test case above, `01-sh-Rikerfile.t`:

 ```
-$ DODO=../../dodo cram tests/buildfile/01-sh-Dodofile.t
+$ DODO=../../dodo cram tests/buildfile/01-sh-Rikerfile.t
 ```

 You will see test output printed directly in the console:

 ```
 !
---- tests/buildfile/01-sh-Dodofile.t
+--- tests/buildfile/01-sh-Rikerfile.t
-+++ tests/buildfile/01-sh-Dodofile.t.err
++++ tests/buildfile/01-sh-Rikerfile.t.err
 @@ -41,8 +41,8 @@
  Run a build, which should fail
    $ $DODO --show
    dodo-launch
--  Unable to access Dodofile.
+-  Unable to access Rikerfile.
 -    This file must be directly executable or runnable with /bin/sh.
-+  Unable to find either Dodofile or Makefile.
++  Unable to find either Rikerfile or Makefile.
 +    These files must be directly executable or runnable with /bin/sh.

- Make the Dodofile readable and executable again
+ Make the Rikerfile readable and executable again
-   $ chmod u+rx Dodofile
+   $ chmod u+rx Rikerfile

 # Ran 1 tests, 0 skipped, 1 failed.
 ```